jeli-pro/jeli-app-shell/docs/flow.todo.md

 === DONE

 message page:
-please inform the view mode managemnt about the split view mode ;
+should has capability to inform the view mode managemnt about the split view mode ;

 widht portion: